 An effective pricing strategy model is a must for every business.

-Different pricing levels are one of the advantages of SaaS businesses.
+The ability to offer different pricing levels is one of the advantages of running a SaaS businesses.
 You can offer your product at a variety of access levels, to a varied customer base, dependent on their financial circumstances.

 However, deciding how many pricing levels your SaaS business should have can be difficult.